Education

 When learners visit Rokeby, they are invited to reflect and draw connections between slavery, the Underground Railroad, and the modern struggle for social justice and equity — set against a backdrop of Vermont history.
 We’ll tackle questions like, “What makes you feel safe?”
 “Why say “enslaved” instead of “slave?” and “What is the history of slavery in Vermont?”

-Educators guide groups through portions of the historic home, farm buildings and exhibits.
-The Museum’s most in-depth treatment of the Underground Railroad is the exhibit, Free & Safe: The Underground Railroad in Vermont, which introduces learners to freedom seekers Simon and Jesse.
-The exhibit traces their stories from slavery to freedom, and chronicles the abolition work of the Robinson family who called Rokeby home for nearly 200 years.
+Educators guide groups through portions of the historic home, farm buildings, and exhibits.
+The Museum’s most in-depth treatment of the Underground Railroad is in the exhibit Seeking FreedomThe Underground Railroad and the Legacy of an Abolitionist Family, which introduces learners to the history of the antislavery movement and the Freedom Seekers that came to Rokeby.
 At Rokeby, historic rooms, images, documents, and conversation bring the past to life, and students are challenged to see themselves as present-day history makers.

 Programs